Best Putters for High Handicappers

 The Huntington putters come in a wide range of head shapes.
 You get mallets, fang-style, blade and there are also center shafted models.
 My top tip for picking a putter is to go with what you like the look of.
 That's 80% of the battle won and it's very easy to find one model in the Huntington Beach range to suit your eye, I am sure.

-Cleveland Huntington Beach Putter
+Cleveland Huntington Beach Putters

 • Consistent roll with milled steel face